Priyanka-Dhanabal/crash-car-pp3/README.md

 ![Game instructions related](assets/readme_images/rules_error.png)

 - The player can input only one alphabet at a time.
 If any number, special characters, more that 1 letter or enter without any input, player receives a prompt stating that "Only one letter is allowed to be entered.
-It must be an alphabet or '-', Try again !"
+It must be an alphabet, Try again !"

-- Some Car brands are made of two words so, "-" is placed between them.

 ![Game related](assets/readme_images/game_error.png)